 The orthopaedic residency program prepares licensed physical therapists from SAU with advanced knowledge and clinical practice skills in the specialty area of orthopaedic physical therapy.

-Currently, this program is only offered for students graduating from the professional DPT Program at St. Ambrose University.
-The residency builds upon the 98 semester hours of graduate credit completed in the Doctor of Physical Therapy program.
+Currently, this program is only offered for students graduating from the professional DPT Program at St. Ambrose University and with affiliate residency sites.
+The residency builds upon the 114 semester hours of graduate credit completed in the Doctor of Physical Therapy program.

-The mission of the SAU orthopaedic residency program is to prepare licensed physical therapists with advanced knowledge and clinical practice skills in the specialty area of orthopaedic physical therapy.
+The mission of this residency program is to prepare licensed physical therapists with advanced knowledge and clinical practice skills in the specialty area of orthopaedic physical therapy.
 Further, the program will enhance clinical reasoning skills, provide experience in teaching and presenting, reinforce use of best evidence in practice, and facilitate life-long learning.

-Therapists that successfully complete the 6-course sequence may use the designation MTC - Manual Therapist Certified.
+Therapists that successfully complete the 6-course sequence may use the designation CMT - Certificate of Manual Therapy.

 A critical aspect of the program involves clinical mentoring of residents while they are involved in performing patient care.
 Residents are mentored by academic and clinical faculty who possess advanced clinical skills (board specialty certification or fellowship credentials), expertise in teaching, and involvement in scholarly and professional activities.

 The clinical component of the residency is currently being offered in collaboration with Rock Valley Physical Therapy (Quad Cities), Genesis Health (Quad Cities), Edward Elmhurst Healthcare (Naperville, IL) and Fort Health Care (Fort Atkinson, WI).

 The American Physical Therapy Association recognizes the American Board of Physical Therapy Residency and Fellowship Education as the agency for the accreditation of physical therapist residency and fellowship education programs.